bryanmcnett/aabo/README.md

   return Intersects(world.up[index], query);
 }
 ```
-If you don't have a DownTriangle handy, you can find the smallest DownTriangle that encloses any Uptriangle, like so:
+If you don't have a DownTriangle handy, you can find the smallest DownTriangle that encloses an Uptriangle, like so:
 ```
-DownTriangle Circumscribe(UpTriangle up)
+DownTriangle GetCircumscribed(UpTriangle up)
 {
   DownTriangle down;
   down.maxA = -(up.minB + up.minC);